malusamayo/zeno-req-prompt/README.md

 We build the prototype on the top of [Zeno](https://github.com/zeno-ml/zeno) to leverage its support for interactive evaluation.

 For development, check [DEVELOPMENT.md](DEVELOPMENT.md)

+For local deployment, use `sudo docker compose up --build`, with pre-configured OPENAI_API_KEY and proper ports